Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Introduction

-The primary object in GW230529 was inferred to have a mass within the ``lower mass gap,'' defined as the range in the compact-object mass distribution between the heaviest \acp{NS} ($\sim3$~\Msun, \citealt{Rhoades:1974fn,Kalogera:1996ci}) and the lightest \acp{BH} ($\sim5$~\Msun, \citealt{Bailyn:1997xt,Ozel:2010su,Farr:2010tu}) observed in the Milky Way Galaxy.
+The primary object in GW230529 was inferred to have a mass within the ``lower mass gap,'' defined as the range in the compact-object mass distribution between the heaviest \acp{NS} ($\sim3$~\Msun; \citealt{Rhoades:1974fn,Kalogera:1996ci}) and the lightest \acp{BH} ($\sim5$~\Msun; \citealt{Bailyn:1997xt,Ozel:2010su,Farr:2010tu}) observed in the Milky Way.
 Theoretical models explain this observational gap between \ac{NS} and \ac{BH} masses in terms of the timescale for instability growth in the core collapse of the massive stellar progenitors of these compact objects.
 A rapid timescale for instability growth suppresses fallback accretion, leading to a gap in the compact-object mass distribution~\citep{Fryer:1999ht,Fryer:2011cx,Belczynski:2011bn}.
-The lower end of this gap depends on the maximum mass of an astrophysical \ac{NS}, which cannot exceed the maximum mass imposed by the unknown \ac{NS} \ac{EoS}.
-Although recent analyses constrain the maximum mass of a non-spinning \ac{NS} to $M_{\mathrm{TOV}}\sim2.0~\text{--}~2.7$~\Msun and find no evidence for a different astrophysical maximum mass~\citep{Golomb:2024lds}, the mass of a spinning \ac{NS} can exceed $M_{\mathrm{TOV}}$.
-Meanwhile, the upper bound of the lower mass gap range, $\sim 5$~\Msun, arises from a paucity of observations of Milky Way \acp{BH} below this mass.
+The lower end of this gap depends on the maximum mass of an astrophysical \ac{NS}, which cannot exceed the maximum mass imposed by the unknown \ac{NS} \ac{EOS}.
+Although recent analyses that consider electromagnetic and \ac{GW} observations constrain the maximum mass of a nonspinning \ac{NS} to $M_{\mathrm{TOV}}\sim2.0\text{--}2.7$~\Msun and find no evidence for a different astrophysical maximum mass~\citep{Golomb:2024lds}, the mass of a spinning \ac{NS} can exceed $M_{\mathrm{TOV}}$.
+Meanwhile, the upper bound of the lower-mass-gap range, $\sim 5$~\Msun, arises from a paucity of observations of Milky Way \acp{BH} below this mass.

 Several potential mass-gap objects have been identified in the past, primarily through electromagnetic observations.
-For instance, \cite{Thompson:2018ycv} and \cite{Jayasinghe:2021uqb} report on non-interacting binary systems each containing an unseen compact object companion to a red giant, where the masses of the companion in the two systems are inferred to be $3.3^{+2.8}_{-0.7}$~\Msun and $3.04\pm0.06$~\Msun, respectively.
-Another compact object mass-gap candidate, with a mass between 2.09 and 2.71~\Msun, was recently identified through radio pulsar observations~\citep{Barr:2024wwl}. \ac{GW} observations such as GW190814 have also provided potential evidence for mass-gap objects, but not significant enough to reject the existence of the lower mass gap between \acp{NS} and \acp{BH}~\citep{LIGOScientific:2020zkf, KAGRA:2021duu}.
+For instance, \cite{Thompson:2018ycv} and \cite{Jayasinghe:2021uqb} report on noninteracting binary systems each containing an unseen compact-object companion to a red giant, where the masses of the companion in the two systems are inferred to be $3.3^{+2.8}_{-0.7}$~\Msun and $3.04\pm0.06$~\Msun, respectively.
+Another compact object mass-gap candidate, with a mass between 2.09 and 2.71~\Msun, was recently identified through radio pulsar observations~\citep{Barr:2024wwl}. \ac{GW} observations such as GW190814 have also provided potential evidence for mass-gap objects; however, this is not significant enough to rule out the existence of the lower mass gap between \acp{NS} and \acp{BH}~\citep{LIGOScientific:2020zkf, KAGRA:2021duu}.